McKinney Fire: Progression

-August

 Conditions during the first few days of August remained much the same, with monsoonal moisture limiting fire activity and allowing fire suppression crews to build firebreaks by hand and with bulldozers to gain containment.
-The firefighting effort drew personnel through mutual aid programs from many other states, as far afield as Delaware.
+The firefighting effort drew personnel through mutual aid programs from many other states, as far afield as Delaware and Pennsylvania.
 At its peak, more than 3,500 personnel in total were involved in combatting the McKinney Fire.

-Impacts

-Casualties
+Areas within and near the McKinney Fire's burn scar received evacuation warnings in March 2023 for potential debris flows following heavy rains.
+The McKinney Fire burned partially in areas previously burned by the 1955 Haystack Fire and the 2014 Beaver Fire.

+Effects

 The McKinney Fire resulted in 4 fatalities, all civilians: two victims were found deceased in their vehicle together in their driveway off a road near Highway 96, and two were found later at separate residences near Highway 96.
 The first pair were found on the morning of July 31 and the news was released on the morning of August 1, while the second two victims were found the morning of August 1 and the news was released on August 2.
 One of the victims was identified as a longtime wildfire lookout in the region for the Forest Service, though she was not on duty at the time.
 Additionally, at least 12 firefighters were injured during the suppression effort.

-Damage

-The fire has also resulted in the destruction of at least 185 structures, including much of the community of Klamath River, although damage surveys are ongoing.
-At least 87 of the destroyed structures surveyed were residences.
+The fire also resulted in the destruction of at least 185 structures, including much of the community of Klamath River.
+At least 118 of the destroyed structures were homes.
 Notable structures destroyed also included the Klamath River Community Hall and a building in Oak Knoll that housed archives for the Karuk tribe.
 At least 11 more structures suffered damage.